When Should Kittens Start Eating Solid Food & How to Wean Them?

 How to wean kittens in 5 easy steps

-If you’ve decided now is the time to start the kitten weaning adventure, here are a few easy steps that will make the whole process easy and less messy for both of you.
+If you’ve decided now is the time to start the kitten weaning adventure, here are a few easy steps to take your kitten from drinking their mum’s milk, or from a bottle, to eating solid food on their own.

 Kitten weaning top tips

-Now that you know got the basics of how to wean a kitten, here are few more ‘advanced’ kitten weaning tips your pet will no doubt appreciate.
+Now that you have the basics of how to wean a kitten, here are a few more kitten weaning tips.

 Next, find out if cats truly hate water and discover what to do if your kitten is drinking too much water.